kvnl58/Geogebreak/README.md

       - if literal is a number, do not put quotes around the tag and the value will be the number.
       - if literal is a string, add quotes around tag and put the string literal without quotes as the value.

-##__COPY CODE__
+## __COPY CODE__

-Copy the code manually, then create a button in geogebra, add the code to the onClick script.
-Click the button to see the magic happen.
+  1. Copy the code manually.
+Copy Code Button is __BROKEN__
+  2. Create a button in geogebra.
+  3. Add the code to the onClick script.
+  4. Click the button to see the magic happen.